WAMI-DT

 WAMI-DT (channel 69) is a television station licensed to Hollywood, Florida, United States, serving as the Miami-area outlet for the Spanish-language network UniMás.
 It is owned and operated by TelevisaUnivision alongside Univision station WLTV-DT (channel 23).
-The two stations share studios known as "NewsPort" (a converted studio facility that also houses Noticias Univision) on Northwest 30th Terrace in Doral; WAMI-DT's transmitter is located in Pembroke Park, Florida.
+The two stations share studios known as "NewsPort" (a converted studio facility that also houses Noticias Univision) on Northwest 30th Terrace in Doral; WAMI-DT's transmitter is located in the Dale Village mobile home park in Pembroke Park, Florida.

-WAMI is one of two commercial television stations with a city of license in Broward County (the other being Telemundo station WSCV, channel 51, licensed to Fort Lauderdale).
+WAMI is one of two commercial television stations with a city of license in Broward County, the other being Telemundo station WSCV (channel 51), licensed to Fort Lauderdale.
 The station also serves as the de facto UniMás outlet for the West Palm Beach market.

 History

-Prior to being used by a full-power station, the channel 69 allocation was occupied by W69AA, a translator for WCIX channel 6.
+Prior to being used by a full-power station, the channel 69 allocation was occupied by W69AA, a translator for WCIX (channel 6).
 The analog channel 6 transmitter was located in Homestead because of station spacing restrictions to channel 6 in Orlando; W69AA and two other translators, all commissioned in 1972, provided WCIX programming to areas in Broward County and Boca Raton.
 As applications proceeded on the full-power allotment, W69AA was displaced; it went silent and returned as W58BU, a translator of WTVJ, on March 10, 1994.